aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/apply-stroke-effect-color-fill-psd/_index.md

 ---
-title: Apply Stroke Effect with Color Fill in PSD - Java
+title: Save PSD as PNG with Stroke Effect – Java
-linktitle: Apply Stroke Effect with Color Fill in PSD - Java
+linktitle: Save PSD as PNG with Stroke Effect – Java
 second_title: Aspose.PSD Java API
-description: Learn how to apply a stroke effect with color fill to your PSD files using Aspose.PSD for Java.
-Follow this step-by-step guide to enhance your images with ease.
+description: Learn how to save PSD as PNG with a stroke effect and color fill using Aspose.PSD for Java.
+This step‑by‑step guide shows export PSD to PNG quickly.
+date: 2026-04-03
 weight: 21
 url: /java/psd-layer-management-effects/apply-stroke-effect-color-fill-psd/
+keywords:
+- save psd as png
+- export psd to png
+- set stroke color
+- apply layer effects
+- customize stroke width
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Apply Stroke Effect with Color Fill in PSD - Java
+# Save PSD as PNG with Stroke Effect and Color Fill – Java

 ## Introduction

-In this guide, we’ll walk you through the process of applying a stroke effect with a color fill to your PSD files using Aspose.PSD for Java.
-Whether you're a seasoned developer or just starting, this step-by-step tutorial will make it easy for you to get the job done.
-We’ll cover everything from setting up your environment to saving the final image with the applied effects.
+In this guide, you'll learn how to **save PSD as PNG** while applying a stroke effect with a color fill using Aspose.PSD for Java.
+Whether you're a seasoned developer or just starting, this step‑by‑step tutorial will make it easy to get the job done.
+We’ll cover everything from setting up your environment to exporting the final image, so you can quickly **export PSD to PNG** in your own projects.

+## Quick Answers
+- **What does this tutorial achieve?** It shows how to save a PSD file as PNG after applying a customizable stroke effect.
+- **Which library is used?** Aspose.PSD for Java.
+- **Do I need a license?** A free trial works for testing; a license is required for production.
+- **Can I change the stroke color?** Yes – you can set any color via the `ColorFillSettings`.
+- **Is batch processing possible?** Absolutely – wrap the code in a loop to process multiple PSD files.

+## What is “save PSD as PNG”?
+Saving a PSD as PNG means converting Photoshop’s native layered file into a flat, web‑friendly image format while preserving visual fidelity.
+This is useful when you need to display PSD content on websites, mobile apps, or any platform that doesn’t support PSD files directly.

+## Why apply a stroke effect with color fill?
+A stroke adds a crisp outline around layer contents, making graphics stand out against complex backgrounds.
+Combining it with a custom fill color lets you brand images, highlight UI elements, or create eye‑catching thumbnails without leaving Photoshop.

 ## Prerequisites

-Before we begin, let's ensure you have everything you need to follow along with this tutorial:

-1. Java Development Kit (JDK) Installed: Make sure you have JDK 8 or higher installed on your system.
+1. **Java Development Kit (JDK) 8+** – ensure `java` is on your PATH.
-2. Aspose.PSD for Java Library: You’ll need the Aspose.PSD for Java library.
-You can download it from the [website](https://releases.aspose.com/psd/java/).
+2. **Aspose.PSD for Java** – download from the [website](https://releases.aspose.com/psd/java/).
-3. Integrated Development Environment (IDE): An IDE like IntelliJ IDEA, Eclipse, or any other of your choice.
+3. **IDE** – IntelliJ IDEA, Eclipse, or any editor you prefer.
-4. Sample PSD File: A sample PSD file to which you can apply the stroke effect.
-If you don’t have one, you can create a simple PSD file in Photoshop or download one from the internet.
-5. Basic Knowledge of Java: While this tutorial is beginner-friendly, having some basic knowledge of Java will be beneficial.
+4. **Sample PSD** – a file that already contains a stroke effect (or add one in Photoshop).
+5. **Basic Java knowledge** – you’ll be writing a few lines of code, but nothing advanced.

-Once you have these prerequisites in place, you're all set to start applying the stroke effect with color fill to your PSD files.
+Once you have these ready, we can start coding.

 ## Import Packages

-To start working with Aspose.PSD for Java, you’ll need to import the necessary packages into your Java project.
-Here’s how you can do it:

 ```java
 import com.aspose.psd.Color;